agoila/udacity-fcnd-P1/README.md

 Follow the steps mentioned [here](https://github.com/agoila/udacity-fcnd-P1/blob/master/Project%20Instructions.md) to get started.

 ## Visdom integration
-Look at [this link](https://udacity.github.io/udacidrone/docs/visdom-tutorial.html) to integrate and plot realtime data using Visdom.
+[This link](https://udacity.github.io/udacidrone/docs/visdom-tutorial.html) provides a great introduction to Facebook's Visdom tool to integrate and plot realtime data for this project.

 Here's a plot of the data acquired after executing the code in `backyard_flyer.py`.